 We spend a great deal of time socializing our lab puppies while they are with us.
 Puppies are exposed to many different people, adult Labrador Retrievers, surfaces, sounds and situations.
 This begins at week 3 after their eyes and ears open.

-Our chocolate lab puppies sell for $1,450.
-A non-refundable deposit of $350 will reserve a puppy for you.
-The deposit will be refunded only in the event that we do not have the sex or colour of puppy you are waiting for and you choose not to wait for the next litter.
-Reservations are taken in order that we receive your deposit and we often have reservations for litters that have not yet been born.
+Our chocolate lab puppies sell for $1,500.00.
+A non-refundable deposit of $400 will reserve a puppy for you.
+Reservations are taken in order that we receive your deposit.
+Our puppies are of high quality and are in demand so it is normal to have reservations for litters that have not yet been born.

 ** Here is how it works.
 Once you place a deposit, you will be assigned a position of pick.
 If there are no spots in current litters available you will go onto the waiting list.
 You are placed at the end of the list of either male puppies or female puppies depending on what you decide to reserve.
 As our mothers come into heat people on the waiting list are emailed in priority with pictures of the parents and asked if they wish to move from the waiting list into a specific litter.
 If you accept your choice will be confirmed by an email from us.
 If you choose to pass you will remain in the waiting list moving up to any spots that were left open from others moving off the list.